Pole of inaccessibility: Africa

 In Africa, the pole of inaccessibility is at 5.65°N 26.17°E, 1814 km from the coast, near the town of Obo in the Central African Republic and close to the country's tripoint with South Sudan and the Democratic Republic of the Congo.

 North America

-In North America, the continental pole of inaccessibility is on the Pine Ridge Reservation in southwest South Dakota about 11 km north of the town of Allen, 1650 km from the nearest coastline at 43.36°N 101.97°W. The pole was marked in 2021 with a marker that represents the 7 Lakota Values and the four colors of the Lakota Medicine Wheel.
+In North America, the continental pole of inaccessibility is on the Pine Ridge Reservation in southwest South Dakota about 11 km north of the town of Allen, 1650 km from the nearest coastline at 43.36°N 101.97°W. The first documented visit was in 2014 by two travelers and a local resident.
+The pole was marked in 2021 with a marker that represents the 7 Lakota Values and the four colors of the Lakota Medicine Wheel.

 South America

 In South America, the continental pole of inaccessibility is in Brazil at 14.05°S 56.85°W, near Arenápolis, Mato Grosso, 1504 km from the nearest coastline.
-In 2017, the Turner Twins became the first adventurers to trek to the South American Pole of Inaccessibility.
-In 2019, it turns out there is a second South American PIA to the north, its position varying greatly between the two coastline datasets used.
+In 2017, the Turner Twins went from coastal Chile to the South American Pole of Inaccessibility, becoming the first adventurers to go from the nearest coastline to the pole by foot.
+In 2019, it was discovered that there is a second South American pole of inaccessibility to the north, its position varying greatly between the two coastline datasets used.